VaneVillanuevaCollao/VaneVillanuevaCollao.github.io/index.md

 ---

-JSD Candidate at the <a class="a1" href="https://me.eui.eu/vanessa-villanueva-collao/" target="_blank"> European University Institute.</a>
+Max Weber Fellow at the <a class="a1" href="https://me.eui.eu/vanessa-villanueva-collao/" target="_blank"> European University Institute.</a>
 <br>
 <br>
 Research Fellow at the University of Roma Tre -  <a class="a1" href="https://southeugooglechair.com/" target="_blank">  South EU Google Data Governance Chair Project.</a>